mitchellfyi/dotfiles/README.md

 # Dotfiles

-Configuration lives in `~/Dropbox/work/dotfiles` so iCloud/Time Machine stay clean while Dropbox keeps it synced. `$HOME` only holds thin loaders that source the tracked files.
+Configuration lives at a configurable path (default `~/work/mitchellfyi/dotfiles`). `$HOME` only holds thin loaders that source the tracked files, so the target directory can be moved without rewriting any loader-host files.

 ## Structure